Biography

 He also has as successful parallel career in the piano duo Piano 4 Hands with the Japanese pianist Waka Hasegawa, much in demand as one of the UK’s leading piano duos.
 They perform regularly in recitals at Wigmore Hall, Bridgewater Hall Manchester, St George’s Bristol, The Lighthouse Poole and major UK festivals including Buxton, York, Guildford, Oundle and Presteigne.

 The duo has also appeared at the Cheltenham Music Festival three times since 2010, co-commissioning new works by Dai Fujikura, Daniel Kidane and David Matthews, Nicola LeFanu, Rob Keeley, Edwin Roxburgh and the late John McCabe, giving their premieres at Wigmore Hall and the Purcell Room in London.
-Their latest project is a new commission from Edwin Roxburgh for the 2020-21 season.
+Their latest project is a new commission from Edwin Roxburgh, ‘Dialogue and Toccata’ which was premiered at St James’s Church, Piccadilly in 2021.

 Piano 4 Hands has made a series of critically acclaimed CD recordings on the Quartz label of Debussy, Schubert and John McCabe.